dperson/openvpn-client/README.md

 **NOTE**: if you don't use the `-v` to configure your VPN, then you'll have to make sure that `redirect-gateway def1` is set, otherwise routing may not work.
+Or you could use -o option to pass it : `-o '--redirect-gateway def1'`

 **NOTE 2**: if you have a port you want to make available, you have to add the docker `-p` option to the VPN container.
 The network stack will be reused by